 by convention, the name of the module (or one of its dependencies or parents)

-that contain the multimethods.
+that contains the multimethods.
 For example,

-both use the
+both be in the

 This is the most important protocol, one that defines the implementation of a